Call AFC's Education Helpline

 Note: The following resources are in PDF format and will open in a new window.
 To view PDF files, download the following free software: Get Adobe® Reader®.

 - Know Your Rights: A Guide to Legal Rights of Immigrant Families in New York City Public Schools, available in English, Spanish, Arabic, Bengali, Chinese, French, Haitian Creole, Korean, Russian, and Urdu

-- Program Options for English Language Learners, available in English and Spanish
+- Program Options for English Language Learners, available in English, Spanish, Bengali, Chinese, and Haitian Creole

-- Fact Sheet: Enrollment in New York City Public Schools for Immigrant Families, available in English and Spanish
+- Enrollment in New York City Public Schools for Immigrant Families, available in English, Spanish, Bengali, Chinese, and Haitian Creole

-- Fact Sheet: Promotion Policy in New York City Public Schools for English Language Learners (ELLs) in Grades K-8, available in English and Spanish
+- Promotion Policy in New York City Public Schools for English Language Learners (ELLs) in Grades K-8, available in English, Spanish, Bengali, Chinese, and Haitian Creole

-- Fact Sheet: High School Promotion and Graduation Policy in New York City Public Schools for English Language Learners (ELLs), available in English and Spanish
+- High School Promotion and Graduation Policy in New York City Public Schools for English Language Learners (ELLs), available in English, Spanish, Bengali, Chinese, and Haitian Creole

 Getting Your Child’s School Transcripts and Documents Translated into Your Language:

 AFC’s Immigrant Students’ Rights Project is partnering with New York Lawyers for the Public Interest to ensure immigrant parents of students with disabilities receive the translation and interpretation services they need to participate meaningfully in their children’s education.

 - Download fact sheets on language access in English, Spanish, Albanian, Arabic, Bengali, Chinese, French, Korean, Haitian-Creole, Polish, Punjabi, Russian, or Urdu.